So you are thinking about cooking a frozen piece of meat in your pressure cooker huh?

 What are the Risks of Putting Frozen Meat in a Pressure Cooker

-In practical terms, the laws of physics dictate that the super-heated steam normally occurring in a pressure cooker cannot be created until the temperature of everything inside the container reaches the boiling point of water.
+In practical terms, the laws of physics dictate that the super-heated steam normally occurring in a pressure cooker cannot be created until the temperature of everything inside the container reaches the boiling point of water (just like in the Instant Pot water test).
 As a result, the normal advantage of a pressure cooker over other methods in terms of speed is actually lost, and the time expected to prepare frozen meats in a pressure cooker can be anywhere from 50 to 100 percent greater than normal.

 Worse, the possibility that the inside of the meat may never thaw completely raises the possibility of serving bacteria-laden food that never reached a high enough temperature to be properly sterilized.